Waste management is a key sustainability issue for the City of Norwood Payneham & St Peters.

 From televisions, washing machines and smoke alarms to shampoo containers, toothpaste tubes and vacuum cleaner dust, the Recycling Guide lists many items that can easily be diverted from landfill.

-Visit: A to Z Recycling Guide
+Visit: Waste & Recycling Guide

 The City of Norwood Payneham & St Peters is one of nine councils that has committed to ‘Buying It Back’, a procurement pilot project led by the Local Government Association of South Australia.